 A powerful and immediately popular upgrade to Facebook’s Ad Manager was Lookalike Audiences back in 2013, which has continued to grow since.

 Like Facebook, As of March 2019, you can now target new audiences that are similar to your existing or ideal audiences.
 This includes features like uploading an email list or a data set of website visitors to your Campaign Manager.
+With these upgrades LinkedIn marketing agencies can be very beneficial for B2B companies.

 LinkedIn then compares your uploaded data to their existing database and creates new audiences that are similar to your added data set.